MorganDemange/simple_RISCV_RV32I_vhdl/README.md

 # simple_RISCV_RV32I_vhdl
 A simple but effective VHDL implementation of the RISC-V RV32I (Unprivileged) ISA.

-The CPU is implemented in a Harvard architecture (separated instruction and data memories).
+The CPU is implemented in a Harvard architecture (separated instructions and data memories).
 It uses a 5-stage pipeline (fetch, decode, execute, memory access, write-back).

 ![cpu_diagram](https://github.com/user-attachments/assets/d263fb68-6a7a-4862-84bb-18d721cc2309)